 There is no difference in working with non-HA and HA instances, so your application does not need to be configured in any particular way.
 When failover occurs, any existing connections to the primary instance and read replicas are closed, and it will take approximately 2-3 minutes for connections to be reestablished.
 Your application reconnects using the same connection string or IP address, so you do not need to update your application after failover.

-To see exactly how your applications are affected by failover, you should manually initiate failover.
+To see exactly how your applications are affected by failover, manually initiate failover.

 Maintenance events affect primary instances configured with HA in the same way as any other instance.
 You can expect primary instances to be down during this time.
 To minimize impact to your service, you can set a maintenance window to control when downtime occurs.